spearman/apis/README.md

   create a context type that encapsulates the intended 'role' and re-use that in multiple processes.
-- Passing state between sessions is implemented in a *continuation-passing style* and the Rust compiler cannot not optimize away the tail recursion in this case; note this only occurs if state is explicitly transferred between sessions, otherwise unaffected threads will join back with the main thread and no tail recursion will take place.
+- Passing state between sessions is implemented in a *continuation-passing style* and the Rust compiler cannot optimize away the tail recursion in this case; note this only occurs if state is explicitly transferred between sessions, otherwise unaffected threads will join back with the main thread and no tail recursion will take place.